Samuel-Muriuki/Pair_Programming_Wk-3_Project/README.md

 ### How to view the webpage.
 ****
-Click on the link bellow to view the street food site. https://samuel-muriuki.github.io/Pair_Programming_Wk-3_Project/
+Click on the link bellow to view the servicing website. https://samuel-muriuki.github.io/Pair_Programming_Wk-3_Project/
 ****
 [Go Back to the top](#servicing-website)